 Those seeking a potent high and who have excellent THC tolerance may look in the direction of dabbing with cannabis concentrates.
-Such products can have over 90% THC, so please only use a tiny amount!
+Such products can have over 90% THC, so they must be used with caution.

 If you’re generally concerned about your lungs, you can choose THC tinctures, marijuana edibles, or beverages.
-Yet with edibles, in particular, you have to exercise caution as the high is generally more intense than with marijuana you smoke, vape, or consume via a tincture.
+Yet with edibles, in particular, one must exercise caution as the high is generally more intense than with marijuana you smoke, vape, or consume via a tincture.

 If you’re wary of THC’s effects on your brain function, it is important to know that cannabis’s main intoxicating compound is delta-9-THC.
 Manufacturers have begun creating a variety of products containing other intoxicating cannabinoids.

 Research into the benefits of these compounds is ongoing.
-However, it seems as if they could have analgesic properties and perhaps reduce stress and anxiety.
+However, it appears they may have analgesic properties and perhaps reduce stress and anxiety.
 Moreover, all of the above cause intoxication.
 Yet, barring THCP and THCO, both of which are several times more potent than delta-9, the rest of the compounds cause a lower level of intoxication than D9.
 Therefore, you might find that using such products helps you attain a more relaxed and controlled high.